 Water makes up approximately 50-60% of body weight, a variation of this by more than 6% due to dehydration can lead to heat exhaustion, leaving the participant with symptoms such as, nausea, dizziness, loss of muscle control and much more.

-Dehydration can become a serious condition and that is why it is imperative to for participants and support to maintain regular fluid intake.
+Dehydration can become a serious condition and that is why it is imperative to for participants to maintain regular fluid intake of 500 ml per hour, more if it is hot.

 Chafing